 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Local traffic and transportation issues, transportation options, and how to get things done in your neighborhood are the focus of this ten-week university course, now in its 28th year.
+Local traffic and transportation issues, transportation options, and how to get things done in your neighborhood are the focus of this ten-week university course, now in its 29th year (in 2019).

 What: A 10-week course sponsored by PBOT and PSU's Urban Studies Program

 Who: Designed for Portland residents who want to make a difference in traffic and transportation issues in the city.